WaterCoFire/graphics-autumn-windmill/README.md

-# graphics-action-scene
+# graphics-action-scene: Autumn Windmill

 **Personal Repo of DI41008 - Graphics Assignment 1: Action Scene**

 A lovely Autumn Windmill implemented in OpenGL.
+I don't claim this is an A-grade submission!!!
+As it genuinely lacks creativity (and I'm clearly NOT a graphics expert).
+For reference only.

 By Jieshen Cai